Annuities are popular, varied – and complicated when it comes to taxes

 Two methods for determining the tax on an annuity

 One of the key variables in determining how an annuity is taxed is whether it is a qualified annuity.
-Periodic distributions from qualified annuities generally* follow the Simplified Method – not to be confused with “simple” – for determining their tax treatment.
-Distributions from nonqualified annuities use the General Rule.
+Periodic distributions from qualified annuities are generally* taxed using the Simplified Method – not to be confused with “simple” – for determining the taxable amount.
+Distributions from nonqualified annuities are taxed using the General Rule.

 The Simplified Method for qualified annuities